-- 2. Metropolitan Planning Factors The metropolitan planning process must explicitly consider and analyze, as appropriate, eight planning factors defined in MAP-21 that reflect sound planning principles. - (1) Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity and efficiency; - (2) Increase the safety of transportation system for motorized and nonmotorized users; - (3) Increase the security of transportation system for motorized and nonmotorized users; - (4) Increase the accessibility and mobility options available to people and for freight; - (5) Protect and enhance the environment, promote energy conservation, and improve quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns; - (6) Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - (7) Promote efficient system management and operation; and - (8) Emphasize the preservation of the existing transportation system. - 3.
-Congestion Management Process Federal regulations requires MPOs to establish and implement a process that provides for effective management and operation of the transportation system which addresses congestion within a metropolitan planning area serving a Transportation Management Area (TMA).
-The Congestion Management Process (CMP) is to be a systematic process that provides information on transportation system performance and is to serve as a practical tool for the transportation planning staff and decision-makers in identifying and implementing strategies that enhance the mobility of people and goods in the metropolitan area. - 4.
-Air Quality Conformity Process The linkage of transportation planning with the transportation conformity requirements of the CAAA remains a critical factor.
+2. Metropolitan Planning Factors - The metropolitan planning process must explicitly consider and analyze, as appropriate, ten (10) planning factors defined in federal regulations that reflect sound planning principles.

+- (1) Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity and efficiency; - (2) Increase the safety of transportation system for motorized and nonmotorized users; - (3) Increase the security of transportation system for motorized and nonmotorized users; - (4) Increase the accessibility and mobility options available to people and for freight; - (5) Protect and enhance the environment, promote energy conservation, and improve quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns; - (6) Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - (7) Promote efficient system management and operation; and - (8) Emphasize the preservation of the existing transportation system. - (9) improve resiliency & reliability of the transportation system and reduce or mitigate storm water impacts. (new with FAST Act) - (10) Enhance travel and tourism. (new with FAST Act)

+3. Congestion Management Process - Federal regulations requires MPOs to establish and implement a process that provides for effective management and operation of the transportation system which addresses congestion within a metropolitan planning area serving a Transportation Management Area (TMA).
+The Congestion Management Process (CMP) is to be a systematic process that provides information on transportation system performance and is to serve as a practical tool for the transportation planning staff and decision-makers in identifying and implementing strategies that enhance the mobility of people and goods in the metropolitan area.

+4. Air Quality Conformity Process - The linkage of transportation planning with the transportation conformity requirements of the Clean Air Act Amendments of 1990 (CAAA) remains a critical factor.
 The essence of transportation conformity is that, in areas failing to meet federal standards for air quality, transportation plans and programs are required to be in conformance with the transportation provisions of the state's air quality plan (the State Implementation Plan or SIP), which demonstrates how the state will meet the standards.

-This requirement places severe restrictions on the prioritization and implementation of transportation improvement projects. - 5.
-Financial Plan Finally, MAP-21 strengthens the provisions in the SAFETEA-LU requirement that financial planning needs to be fully integrated into the transportation plan and program development process.
+5. Financial Plan - Current federal regulations (FAST Act) continues the requirement established in MAP-21 and SAFETEA-LU that financial planning needs to be fully integrated into the transportation plan and program development process.
 This requirement is to encourage good financial planning and to prevent transportation plans and programs from becoming "wish-lists" of projects with no realistic chance of implementation.
-MAP-21 does, however, allow the inclusion of an "illustrative" listing in the long range plan of potential projects that could be implemented should additional funding become available.
+Regulations continue to allow the inclusion of an "illustrative" listing in the long range plan for potential projects that could be implemented should additional funding become available.

-Addressing Changing Federal Planning Priorities
+Performance Management

-The MAP-21 New Requirements calls for metropolitan planning organizations, public transportation providers and states to establish and use a performance-based approach to transportation decision making to support seven national goals.
-The USDOT must establish performance measures related to seven goal areas for the federal-aid highway system by April 1, 2014.
+The FAST Act continues MAP-21's overall performance management requirement for metropolitan planning organizations, public transportation providers and states to establish and use a performancebased approach to transportation decision making to support the seven national goals for the federal-aid highway system.
 The goal areas include: safety, infrastructure, congestion reduction, system reliability, freight movement and economic vitality, environmental sustainability, and reduced project delivery delays.
 The goal areas for public transportation address transit safety and transit asset management.

-The states then have a year (from circa April 1, 2015) to establish performance targets in support of those measures; and the MPO subsequently has 180 days (circa October 1, 2015) to establish performance targets coordinated with those of the states and public transportation providers.
-After these targets are set, the metropolitan transportation plan and the transportation improvement program (TIP) are required to include a description of the performance measures and targets used in assessing the performance of the transportation system.
-The metropolitan transportation plan will also have to include a system performance report evaluating the condition and performance of the transportation system with respect to the established targets.
-The TIP is also required to include a description of the anticipated effect of the TIP toward achieving the performance targets set in the plan.
+After the performance measure targets are set, the metropolitan transportation plan and the transportation improvement program (TIP) will use these in assessing the performance of the transportation system.
+The metropolitan transportation plan will include these as a in system performance reporting to evaluate the condition and performance of the transportation system with respect to the established targets.
+The TIP will use this system in program development process to evaluate the anticipated effect of projects toward achieving the performance targets set in the plan.